JuliaPOMDP/POMDPs.jl/README.md

 ## Quick Start

-To run a simple simulation of the classic [Tiger POMDP](https://www.cs.rutgers.edu/~mlittman/papers/aij98-pomdp.pdf) using a policy created by the QMDP solver, you can use the following code:
+To run a simple simulation of the classic [Tiger POMDP](https://www.cs.rutgers.edu/~mlittman/papers/aij98-pomdp.pdf) using a policy created by the QMDP solver, you can use the following code (note that POMDPs.jl is not limited to discrete problems with explicitly-defined distributions like this):

 ```julia
 using POMDPs, QuickPOMDPs, POMDPModelTools, POMDPSimulators, QMDP